tobiaslabs/hunch/README.md

 	// Define where to write the index file.
 	output: './dist/hunch.json',
 	// Property names of metadata to treat as "collections", like "tags" or "authors".
-	aggregations: {
+	facets: {
+		// If it's just a flat string there's nothing to configure.
-		series: {
+		series: true,
-			// Define some properties about the aggregations.
-			title: 'Series',
-		},
+		// If it's more, like an array, you'll need to specify how Hunch
+		// should treat the values.
+(See documentation for more details.)
 		tags: {
-			title: 'Tags',
-			// If multiple values are possible per document, you need to specify
-			// how Hunch will treat them.
-(See documentation for more details.)
-			conjunction: false,
+			type: 'array',
 		}
 	},
-	// All the aggregation fields are searchable by default, and you need
+	// All the facet fields are searchable by default, but you need
-	// to explicitly specify additional searchable fields.
+	// to specify additional searchable fields.
 	searchableFields: [
 		'title',
 		'summary',